Environment, food and rural affairs

 Professor of Atmospheric Science

-Atmospheric processing controls the current and future composition of our atmosphere, and affects human and environmental health, air quality and climate.
-My research group addresses three areas of atmospheric chemistry central to these impacts :
+Atmospheric processing affects the current and future composition of our air, with impacts upon human and environmental health, air quality and climate.

-Director of UK Quantum Technology Hub for Sensors and Metrology
+Principal Investigator of the UK Quantum Technology Hub Sensors and Timing

 Chair in Cold Atoms; Lead of Midlands Ultracold Atom Research Centre